Dame Gruev: Early years

 Dame Gruev was born on January 19, 1871, in Smilevo, Ottoman Empire (present-day North Macedonia), near Bitola.
 He originated from a Mijak family and was raised in a patriarchal Mijak tone.
 Gruev had three other siblings, while his father was a builder.
 His mother died early on, so his older sister took over her responsibilities.
 Gruev began his primary education in 1878/1879 in his native village in a Bulgarian Exarchate school, completing it in 1881/1882.
 He enrolled into a gymnasium in Resen in 1882/1883, but was transferred to Bitola, completing his education at the Exarchate gymnasium in 1885/1886.
 Gruev started studying at the Bulgarian Men's High School of Thessaloniki in 1886/1887, where he met Petar Poparsov and formed a student's circle with him.
 He was part of a group excluded from the school following a student revolt.
 In early 1888, the group, consisting of 19 people, including other future Internal Macedonian Revolutionary Organization (IMRO) revolutionaries, was attracted by Serbian propaganda.
 As a result, they went to study in a Serbian gymnasium in Belgrade at the expense of the Saint Sava society.
 They were later frustrated when they realized that attempts were made to serbianize them.
-Along with other students, Gruev went to Sofia to continue his education.
+In 1890, he signed a letter addressed to the Serbian National Assembly, where he came out in opposition to Serbian propaganda and self-declared as a Bulgarian along with other students.
+With the other students, Gruev went to Sofia to continue his education.
 He enrolled into the Sofia University, as a student in the Faculty of History.